radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 Figure 19: Read and write permissions for the Microsoft Graph API.

-To support delegating authentication requests to Azure AD (RadiantOne getting an LDAP bind request and sending the credentials checking to Azure AD), when using the mgraph custom data source, set “Treat Application as a public client” to Yes in the Authentication configuration for the application.
+To support delegating authentication requests to Entra ID (RadiantOne getting an LDAP bind request and sending the credentials checking to Entra ID), when using the mgraph custom data source, set “Treat Application as a public client” to Yes in the Authentication configuration for the application.

 ![An image showing ](Media/Image8.20.jpg)

 Figure 20: The "Treat Application as a public client" option

-To support deleting user entries in Azure AD, one additional application API permission is required: User.ReadWrite.All.
+To support deleting user entries in Entra ID, one additional application API permission is required: User.ReadWrite.All.
 To support deleting groups, you must also have the Group.ReadWrite.all permission.

 ![An image showing ](Media/Image8.21.jpg)